andrew-codechimp/HA-Battery-Notes/README.md

 Battery Notes will automatically discover devices (as long as you have followed the installation instructions above) that it has in its library and create a notification to add a battery note.
 ![Discovery](https://github.com/andrew-codechimp/HA-Battery-Notes/blob/main/images/screenshot-discovery.png "Device Discovery")

-If you wish to disable this functionality then change your ```configuration.yaml``` to set enable_autodiscovery to false
+If you wish to disable this functionality then change your `configuration.yaml` to set enable_autodiscovery to false
 ```
 battery_notes:
   enable_autodiscovery: false
 ```

 ## Contributing to the Battery Library

 To add a device definition to the battery library so that it will be automatically configured there are two options:

 ### Submit Definition via GitHub Issues Form

 To add a new device via GitHub Issues, fill out [this form (BETA)](https://github.com/andrew-codechimp/HA-Battery-Notes/issues/new?template=new_device_request.yml).
 Upon submission of the issue, GitHub will attempt to make the required code changes automatically.

 ### Submit Definition via Pull Request

 If you have issues with the form, or if you feel more comfortable editing JSON data, you can directly add definitions to [the library.json file](custom_components/battery_notes/data/library.json).
-Fork the repository, add your device details to the JSON document ```custom_components/battery_notes/data/library.json```, and then submit a pull request.
+Fork the repository, add your device details to the JSON document `custom_components/battery_notes/data/library.json`, and then submit a pull request.

-The manufacturer and model should be exactly what is displayed on the Device screen within Home Assistant.
+* The manufacturer and model should be exactly what is displayed on the Device screen within Home Assistant.
-The make & model names may be different between integrations such as Zigbee2MQTT and ZHA, if you see a similar device please duplicate the entry rather than changing it.
+* The make & model names may be different between integrations such as Zigbee2MQTT and ZHA, if you see a similar device please duplicate the entry rather than changing it.
-Please keep devices in alphabetical order by manufacturer/model.
+* Please keep devices in alphabetical order by manufacturer/model.
+* The `battery_quantity` data is numeric (no quotes) and optional.
+If a device only requires a single battery, it should be omitted.
+* The `battery_type` data should follow the most common naming for general batteries (ex.
+AAA, D) and the IEC naming for battery cells according to [Wikipedia](https://en.wikipedia.org/wiki/List_of_battery_sizes) (ex.
+CR2032, 18650)

-For the example image below your JSON entry will look like this
+For the example image below, your JSON entry will look like this:

 ```
 {